 The number of days that you need to book a hotel depends on your Thailand Pass option.

-If you come to Thailand with the alternative quarantine program, then you need to book an alternative quarantine instead for ten days.
+If you come to Thailand with the alternative quarantine program, then you need to book an alternative quarantine instead for five days.

-Although you do not need to provide a result of the COVID-19 test during the Thailand Pass application, you need to get a negative RT-PCR test result within 72 hours of boarding your flight to Thailand.
+Although you do not need to provide a result of the COVID-19 test during the Thailand Pass application, if you are not fully vaccinated, you need to get a negative RT-PCR test result within 72 hours of boarding your flight to Thailand.

 The test result needs to be a hard copy either in Thai or English.